satya12345678-bot/SIH_PROJECT/README.md

 ## 🖼️ Sample Visualizations

 You can find screenshots and output plots inside the `reports/figures/` folder.
-These illustrate trends, predictions vs actual values, model evaluation metrics, etc.
+These illustrate the trends, predictions vs actual values, model evaluation metrics, etc.

 ---